REG 08.00.02 – Computer Use Regulation

 6.2.
 Additional duty regarding records requests and potential litigation: Any University employee or authorized guest (e.g., volunteers and students serving in a University office) who receives notice of a public record request, possible lawsuit or other legal claim must promptly (a) notify the Office of General Counsel of the request or possible claim and (b) locate and preserve all relevant records.

 6.3.
 Duty to provide access to information content: Employees and approved guests with a network account or University computing device must provide appropriate assistance for access to information content (including decryption and entry of passwords).
-This assistance should only be provided when an identified University official (e.g., supervisor, person in employee's supervisory hierarchy) needs access to any of the University's records/data the employee may have stored on University machines, systems or storage devices, or on non-university machines, systems or storage devices.
+This assistance should only be provided when an identified University official (e.g., supervisor, person in employee’s supervisory hierarchy) needs access to any of the University’s records/data the employee may have stored on University machines, systems or storage devices, or on non-university machines, systems or storage devices.
+Any failure to provide an identified University official access to information content on University machines, systems or storage devices, or non-university machines, systems or storage devices that may contain the University’s records/data shall be considered a violation of this regulation as outlined in Section 5.

 7. SOFTWARE LICENSING REQUIREMENTS AND PROCEDURES